tguild/vehicle_signal_specification/docs-gen/content/rule_set/overlay.md

 ### Overlays in the standard catalog

-With the feature of overlay, we introduced a new folder in the repository called `overlays`.
+With the feature of overlays, we introduced a new folder in the repository called `overlays`.
 In there you'll find two additional folders:

-* `Profiles`: Larger overlays to adapt VSS to a specific vehicle category, like motorbikes.
+* `profiles`: Larger overlays to adapt VSS to a specific vehicle category, like motorbikes.
-* `Extensions`: Smaller overlays typically to be applied after applying profiles (if any).
+* `extensions`: Smaller overlays typically to be applied after applying profiles (if any).

 {{% notice warning %}}
 **DISCLAIMER:** Use of overlays is a new concept for VSS.